LABORA-INF-UFG/oaisim-free5gc-install/README.md

 After accessing WebUI, check in main page the existence of UEs registered,  the result should be equivalent to that shown in the next figure:
 ![](images/web_ui_dashboard.png)

 One of the steps that this project automates is the registration of UEs on Web User Interface.
 By default, _ansible playbook_ adds 10 Ue's, however, this number can be expanded up to a maximum of 200 Ue's.
-To do this, just use the parameter ``` qtd_ues_init_database='N' ``` before or after the parameter ``` physical_network_interface=<< physical network interface name>> ```, replacing ```N``` by the number of UEs to be registered as described in [section 2.](https://github.com/LABORA-INF-UFG/oaisim-free5gc-install#2---run-ansible-playbook-free5g--openairsim-install) In parallel to this, _ansible playbook_ also registers all UE's added in Web User Interface in the respective configuration file ```ue.nfapi.conf``` inside in UE element.
+To do this, just use the parameter ``` num_ues_init_database='N' ``` before or after the parameter ``` physical_network_interface=<< physical network interface name>> ```, replacing ```N``` by the number of UEs to be registered as described in [section 2.](https://github.com/LABORA-INF-UFG/oaisim-free5gc-install#2---run-ansible-playbook-free5g--openairsim-install) In parallel to this, _ansible playbook_ also registers all UE's added in Web User Interface in the respective configuration file ```ue.nfapi.conf``` inside in UE element.

 If you access the deployment machine and type ```docker ps```, you can see that all the elements ar running, the result should be equivalent to that shown in the next figure:
 ![](images/docker_ps.png)